Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Results

 \subsection{Cavity Birefringence Measurement}

-The static birefringence of the cavity was measured by a similar method as was performed in Hall et al. (2000) \cite{hall2000measurement}.
-Here $E_{p_+}$ and $E_{p_-}$ were stabilized to resonances of the cavity, then the polarization states of both fields was change by rotating the \ac{HWP} directly before the cavity.
-The cavity birefringence can be found from the amplitude of the changes induced in $\delta f_-$, the fluctuations in the frequency difference between these fields.
-As the fields are aligned to orthogonal polarization states, when $E_{p_+}$ is aligned to the slow axis of the cavity and $E_{p_-}$ to the fast axis, $f_-$ will be shifted by $\Delta\nu_{_\theta}$.
-On the other hand, when $E_{p_+}$ is aligned to the fast axis and $E_{p_-}$ to the slow axis, after the \ac{HWP} has rotated by $45^\circ$, $f_-$ will be shifted by $-\Delta\nu_{_\theta}$.
-Therefore rotating the \ac{HWP} in the $E_{p_+}$ path should produce an oscillation in $f_-$ with an amplitude of $2\Delta\nu_{_\theta}$ at a frequency four times the rotating frequency of the \ac{HWP}.
+The static birefringence of the cavity was measured by stabilizing two orthogonally polarized fields to adjacent cavity resonances, continuously rotating their polarization states at the input of the cavity, and measuring their beatnote frequency.
+The fields were both generated by frequency shifting L1 using \ac{AOM}s.
+They were then independently stabilized to resonances of the cavity, while their polarization states were modulated by rotating a \ac{HWP} directly before the cavity.
+A \ac{PD} in transmission of the cavity measured the interference beatnote and a phasemeter was used to track its frequency.
+The cavity birefringence was determined from the amplitude of the changes induced in the beatnote frequency.
+As the fields are aligned to orthogonal polarization states, rotating the \ac{HWP} will induce a modulation in the beatnote frequency with a peak-to-peak amplitude $2\Delta\nu_{_\theta}$ at four times the \ac{HWP} rotation frequency $f_{\rm rot}$ \cite{hall2000measurement}.

-The dark red trace in Figure~\ref{fig:rot} shows a 300 second section of nearly 15 hour measurement of $\delta f_-$ while rotating the \ac{HWP} and sensing the beatnote with $\rm PD_i$.
-To find the amplitude of the oscillations in the beatnote frequency, the following model, a sine wave with a linear component, was fit to the sections of the data spanning 50 seconds.\footnote{The rotation frequency of the \ac{HWP} varied considerably over the course of the run, starting at 10\,mHz, but by the end of run experiences periods where the frequencies was as low as 5\,mHz.
-50 second sections of data were then chosen to make sure that even the lowest frequency oscillations at 20\,mHz still experienced a full cycle.}
+The dark red trace in Figure~\ref{fig:rot} shows a 300 second section of a nearly 15 hour measurement of the beatnote frequency while rotating the \ac{HWP}.
+To find the amplitude of the oscillations in the beatnote frequency, the following model,

-Here the parameters $a_n$ were the various free parameters in the fit with $a_1$ representing the amplitude data, $a_2$ representing the frequency, $a_3$ the phase, $a_4$ the static offset, and $a_5$ the slope of the linear component of the data.
-The section of data being modeled was centered on $t_0$ with $t'$ being the series of times 25 seconds before and after $t_0$.
-Thus for every time $t$ in the data a set of model parameter $a_n(t)$ could be produced.
-The pink curve in Figure~\ref{fig:rot} shows the result of plotting $a_1(t)\sin(a_3(t))+a_4$.
-Here the dotted line gives $a_4(t)$ while the dashed lines show the maximum and minimum of the oscillations or $a_4(t)+a_1(t)$ and $a_4(t)-a_1(t)$.
+was fit to the sections of the data spanning 50 seconds, centered on $t_0$.
+Thus for every time $t$ in the data, a set of the parameters in the equation could be produced.
+Here, $\phi_{\rm rot}$ defines the phase of the \ac{HWP} rotation, with $\delta \nu_{L,0}$ representing a static offset in the beatnote frequency and $\frac{d\, \delta \nu_L}{dt}$ representing the linear drifts in this offset.
+These offsets are related to the beatnote frequency changing due to changes in the cavity \ac{FSR}.